kimtth/awesome-azure-openai-llm/README.md

   - [A Survey on Language Models for Code](https://arxiv.org/abs/2311.07989):[[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2311.07989)] [14 Nov 2023]
   - [ChatGPT’s One-year Anniversary: Are Open-Source Large Language Models Catching up?](#section-12-evaluating-large-language-models--llmops) > Evaluation benchmark: Benchmarks and Performance of LLMs [28 Nov 2023]
   - [From Google Gemini to OpenAI Q* (Q-Star)](https://arxiv.org/abs/2312.10868): A Survey of Reshaping the Generative Artificial Intelligence (AI) Research Landscape:[[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2312.10868)] [18 Dec 2023]
+  - [Towards Efficient Generative Large Language Model Serving: A Survey from Algorithms to Systems](https://arxiv.org/abs/2312.15234): The survey aims to provide a comprehensive understanding of the current state and future directions in efficient LLM serving [23 Dec 2023]
 - State of AI
   - [Retool](https://retool.com/reports/state-of-ai-2023): A Report on AI In Production 2023 [ⓒ2023]
   - [The State of Generative AI in the Enterprise](https://menlovc.com/2023-the-state-of-generative-ai-in-the-enterprise-report/) [ⓒ2023]